gallak/fusiondirectory-plugins-document/README.md

 # fusiondirectory-plugins-document

-This is a plugin for FusionDirectory that allow to create PDF froem ldap information such :
+This is a plugin for FusionDirectory that allow to create PDF from ldap information such :
   - identity card.
   - information forms